 Is it true that your husband said, because this is where I met my wife, Manzanar was kind of a — I don’t know if happy is the right word?

-That’s how he always said that Manzanar was a terrible terrible experience for everybody and memory that they won’t forget, but I have to keep the other part the memory of my getting married and meeting my future wife there and having children after that and doing all the dedicated work at the museum.
+That’s how he always said, that Manzanar was a terrible, terrible experience for everybody and a memory that they won’t forget, but I have to keep the other part the memory of my getting married and meeting my future wife there and having children after that and doing all the dedicated work at the museum.
 He says “I can only think of the better part of that.
-I can’t harbored the bad part of that because other people can do it but I’m not.”
+I can’t harbor the bad part of that because other people can do it, but I’m not.”

 He wants to remember the good?

 When he passed, again I don’t know if Alan [Mary’s son] said this, but did he say your husband say he wanted to be buried out there?